wcsanders1/DesignPatterns/README.md

 ### Observer

 Choose subscribers and publish news to them.
 The subscribers' responses to the news will in part be determined by whether the news is good or bad.
-The **observer pattern** allows for news publication to any number of subscribers, and provides the option of unsubscribing any particular subscriber.
+The **observer pattern** allows for news publication to any number of subscribers, and makes it easy to unsubscribe any particular subscriber.